 SEC Fines Royal Alliance Associates for Unsuitable Investments

 November 2020 – The Securities and Exchange Commission (SEC) fined Royal Alliance Associates $500,000 after allegations of widespread losses for advisory clients in connection with unsuitable investments in volatility-linked exchange-traded products (ETPs).

+According to a cease-and-desist order, Royal Alliance allegedly failed to supervise unsuitable investments in volatility-linked exchange traded products.
 Between January 2016 and April 2020 certain Royal Alliance reps on behalf of advisory accounts allegedly bought and held for extended periods a security called iPath S&P 500 VIX Short–Term Futures ETN (“VXX”).
-VXX attempts to track the implied volatility of the S&P 500 Index through the use of short-term futures contracts.
+VXX attempts to track the implied volatility of the S&P 500 Index with short-term futures contracts.
 According to the VXX prospectus, the constant buying and selling of these contracts by the issuer creates roll costs in most instances.

 Broker Misconduct and Customer Complaints

 All broker-dealers have a responsibility to adequately supervise its employees.
 They must ensure the necessary procedures and systems to detect misconduct.
 There have been several cases of registered representatives employed by Royal Alliance Associates who were allegedly involved in broker misconduct and fraudulent activities.
 When brokers violate securities laws, such as making unsuitable investments, the brokerage firm they are working with may be liable for investment losses through FINRA Arbitration.

 FINRA Bars Royal Alliance Broker after allegations of Misappropriated Funds